josh-works/futbol/readme.md

 (BTW, I know I'm going to need a `Class.all` method for `Game`.
 You can build your own implementation of that now if you want.
 There's no "exactly correct" order to how to do all this.)

 So, outline my test, same as before.
-Update my `test_helper` to reference my new `game_team` class, and we have a passing test.
+Update my `test_helper` to reference my new `game_team` class, and we have a passing test. `ecd0275`

+A little more cleanup, anytime I have an `_id` attirbute, I can just coerce that string to an integer.
+In fact, most attibutes of `GameTeam` are integers (except for `#face_off_win_percentage` needs to be a `Float`), so lets do that...

+Update tests, update code, test still passes in commit ``